Neocreb/frontend-eloity-unified-ecosys/MARKETPLACE_IMPLEMENTATION_SUMMARY.md

 ## 📝 Overview

-A comprehensive, production-ready marketplace module has been implemented for the Softchat platform.
+A comprehensive, production-ready marketplace module has been implemented for the Eloity platform.
 This marketplace supports multi-product types (physical, digital, services), advanced monetization features, and seamless integration with existing platform systems.

 ## ✅ Completed Implementation (100%)